 PoLAR Project Reaching Arctic Communities Facing Climate Change (ReAC)

 Malinda Chase, originally of Anvik, is the daughter of Rudy Chase, from Anvik, and Sandra McClain, originally from California.
-She is the Director of the Language Revitalization Program at the Doyon Foundation and the Executive Director of the Association of Interior Native Educators (AINE) in Fairbanks, Alaska.
+She is the Executive Director of the Association of Interior Native Educators (AINE) in Fairbanks, Alaska.
 She also serves on the board of directors for Deloy Ges, Anvik’s village corporation; is a parent representative for Education Northwest, a nonprofit educational organization that serves the northwestern states; and is involved with the newly formed Alaska State Policy Research Alliance that focuses on college and career readiness issues in Alaska.
 Chase has a bachelor’s degree in American studies from Wellesley College in Massachusetts and a master’s degree in cross-cultural studies from the University of Alaska Fairbanks.

 Lawrence Hamilton, Partner